BenHUET/sky-tex-opti/README.md

 Provided settings file :
 - `default.json` : 2k diffuse, 1024 for normals, 512 for the rest
 - `performance.json` : 2k diffuse, 1024 for the rest

+## Known issues

+### Black artifacts

+It is coming from ImageMagick itself, there is a workaround implemented that will split the alpha channel from the image and resize them separately before merging them back together.
+This method is automatically used when a texture is not fully opaque.
+This is slower but will give proper results.

+### RAM usage

+The program will use more and more RAM as it runs, from what I've seen, it's unmanaged memory not being released by MagickNET.
+PR welcome.

+### PBR textures are brighter

+Some PBR textures are using their alpha channel for something else than transparency and resizing them with ImageMagick is yielding brighter images.
+A workaround is to exclude them in the settings.